i-like-trains72/FabricPerformanceMods/README.md

 **Dashloader crashes with numerous mods that add custom baked models (like things from Adorn and tech mods that add things like pipes) and it crashes with Hydrogen (memory optimization mod from CaffeineMC).
 It also crashes with the standard Curseforge release of Sodium.
 It can also randomly not work for some users, I do not recommend it if you change resourcepacks or mods often.**

--Cadmium may crash sometimes
+-Cadmium may crash sometimes, especially with too many mods

 -Phosphor is a lighting engine optimization mod from CaffeineMC, Starlight is faster but is **incompatible with Phosphor** and is also experimental.
-Chunk loading speeds are improved
+Chunk loading speeds are improved, and Starlight maintains vanilla parity.
+You cannot use Starlight and Phosphor together.
+You **can** join servers if you have Starlight or Phosphor.

--Krypton is a bit weird sometimes **when running it on servers**, be cautious
+-Krypton can cause numerous wonky issues across systems when joining servers, it will work best if you're on a normal SMP, as opposed to something like Hypixel or a heavily modded server.